Home » Water Softening » Water Softener Guides » Is Water Softener Salt Edible or Poisonous?

 What Are Other Uses for Water Softener Salt?

-Water softener salt offer other uses besides softening water and keeping ice cream from freezing solid.
+Water softener salts have other uses besides softening water and keeping ice cream from freezing solid.
+Let’s take a look.

 Other Benefits